Ship propulsion engineering

 Manoeuvre capacity evaluation

-Improve your ship maneuverability
+Improve ship maneuverability through evolution circle analysis

 Hull, propeller and rudder geometries.